Nekose/Mouseomate/README.md

 By Nekose

-To use, run main.py with the image you would like to draw inside the 'images' folder.
+To use, run main.py.
+The image you would like to draw must be inside the 'images' folder.
 Images should ideally be vector-like, with limited shading or colorpallet (Although the program will attempt to monochrome any image given).

+***
+Example Of Use:

+what is the filename of the image?> mona.jpg

+What is the approximate pixel size you would like to output?> 500

+What is the approximate brush size in pixels?
+(Use 1 for one to one drawing)>?
+1

+Preview image loaded.
+Enter to begin 3 second countdown to start, N to abort.
+Once image has started, pulling mouse to the upper left corner will abort the program.

+***

 Required Modules:
 * PyAutoGUI (maps mouse controls)